 As secretary, I work on all internal information for GSA: minutes, Google Drive, records, supplies, room reservations.
 I also assist other board members when needed.

-As this year’s treasurer, I’ll work to maintain the organization’s finances while fostering our relations with new and existing co-sponsoring organizations.
+As treasurer, I work to maintain the organization’s finances while fostering our relations with new and existing co-sponsoring organizations.
 One aim of this year’s executive board is to expand the GSA’s capacity to host various social/networking events; to that end, it is my responsibility to streamline our working budget to make achieving these goals as easy as possible.

 |Narasimhan Balakrishnan (Bana)

-I’m a second year PhD student in Chemical Engineering, and my research is somewhat an intersection of computational biology and control theory.
-I think of myself as more of an applied mathematician than any sort of engineer.
-I grew up in Mumbai and Chennai and received my BS in Chemical Engineering from IIT Madras.
+Bana is a third-year PhD student in Chemical Engineering, and his research is somewhat an intersection of computational biology and control theory.
+He thinks of himself as more of an applied mathematician than any sort of engineer.
+He grew up in Mumbai and Chennai and received his BS in Chemical Engineering from IIT Madras.
 Pursuits that don’t pay the bills include classical music, tennis, gastronomy and movies.
-Very recently, I have gotten involved in a couple of outreach programs focused on STEM education and research at the high school level.
+Very recently, he has gotten involved in a couple of outreach programs focused on STEM education and research at the high school level.

-I update the website, answer E-mails, run the twitter, update plan-it purple and send out the bi-weekly newsletter.
-If you want to publish any events in our bi-weekly newsletter, please E-mail GSA.
+I answer e-mails and send out the bi-weekly newsletter.
+If you want to publish any events in our bi-weekly newsletter, please e-mail GSA.

 We plan and host all the social activities sponsored by the GSA, such as the recurring Happy Hours, summer BBQs and the annual camping trip – all heavily subsidized and many free!
-In Grad School it can be hard to create friendships across departments; we’re here to help break down those barriers.
+In graduate school, it can be hard to create friendships across departments; we’re here to help break down those barriers.